 The Curling surname is an Anglicization, derived from the Irish Gaelic "Mac Toirdhealbhaigh."

 Early Origins of the Curling family

 The surname Curling was first found in the Connacht counties of Galway and Roscommon (Irish: Ros Comáin) located in central Ireland in the province of Connacht, where the places names Ballymacurley and Curley's Island can be found.
 There is also legend in Ireland, that the name descends from Maolduin, the second son of the 164th Monarch of Ireland, who founded the clanns of Muldoon.
 Maolduin's great, great grandson was Clercen, whose name means "curly one."
 Clercen founded the Clan O'Cleircen, which anglicized is Curley or Curling.

-Important Dates for the Curling family
+Early History of the Curling family

 This web page shows only a small excerpt of our Curling research.
 Another 65 words (5 lines of text) covering the years 130 and 1305 are included under the topic Early Curling History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Corley, MacCorley, Curley, Curlee, Curling, Kirley, McKerley, McCurley, McCurly and many more.

 Early Notables of the Curling family (pre 1700)